Knowledgebase

 Fintechs in particular may have significant new data privacy conflicts under the CCPA because their services often necessitate the acquisition of personal data via IP addresses, browsing and search histories, or geolocations.

-In order to preserve the regulatory necessity and effectiveness of US AML/CFT laws, the CCPA includes an exemption for identity verification and fraud-detection purposes.
+In order to preserve the regulatory necessity and effectiveness of US AML/CFT laws, the California Consumer Privacy Act includes an exemption for identity verification and fraud-detection purposes.
 More specifically, if a firm must obtain personal information that is necessary to comply with federal or state legislation, such as AML or KYC laws, the Patriot Act or the Bank Secrecy Act, the data protection regulations mandated by the California Privacy Act do not apply.

 Where possible, financial services firms must comply with CCPA regulations, which means conducting a review of their AML identity verification and KYC processes and the information about their customers that they retain.
 If third-party verification services are being used, firms must ensure these providers operate in compliance with the CCPA.